BOS - YTO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Boston to Toronto costs C$ 168 on the route between Boston (BOS) and Toronto Pearson Intl Airport (YYZ).
-However, over the past month, flights between Boston (BOS) and Toronto Island Airport (YTZ) were, on average, 16% cheaper than other Boston-Toronto routes.
-The most popular route is between Boston (BOS) and Toronto Pearson Intl Airport (YYZ).
+The cheapest return flight from Boston to Toronto costs C$ 125 on the route between Boston (BOS) and Toronto Pearson Intl Airport (YYZ).
+Over the past month, this route was, on average, 3% cheaper than other Boston-Toronto routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Boston to Toronto?